haydnv/tinychain/client/README.md

     return txn.table.count()
 ```

-This Op will always resolve to ZERO.
+This Op will *always* resolve to *zero*.
 This may seem counterintuitive at first, because you can obviously see the `table.insert` statement, but notice that the return value `table.count` does not actually depend on `table.insert`; `table.insert` is only intended to create a side-effect, so its result is unused.
 To handle situations like this, use the `After` flow control:

 ```python
 @tc.post_op